Wahhabi Movement:

 Pharaji movement was a branch of Wahabi Movement whose leader was Hazi Sariyat.This was a farmers movement of medieval era.
 In 1852 these movements got wide support from the army.
 The British took up brutal measures during the period 1863-1865

-Vasudeo Balwant Phadke (Marathi: वासुदेव बळवंत फडके About this sound pronunciation ) (4 November 1845 – 17 February 1883) was an Indian revolutionary and is widely regarded as the father of the armed struggle for India's independence.
+Vasudeo Balwant Phadke (Marathi: वासुदेव बळवंत फडके pronunciation (help·info)) (4 November 1845 – 17 February 1883) was an Indian revolutionary and is widely regarded as the father of the armed struggle for India's independence.
 Phadke was moved by the plight of the farmer community during British Raj.
 Phadke believed that ‘Swaraj’ was the only remedy for their ills.
 With the help of Kolis, Bhils and Dhangars communities in Maharastra, Vasudev formed a revolutionary group called as Ramoshi.
 The group started an armed struggle to overthrow the British Raj.
 The group launched raids on rich English businessmen to obtain funds for their liberation struggle.
 Phadke came into limelight when he got control of the city of Pune for a few days when he caught the British soldiers off guard during one of his surprise attacks.